oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Modin_Vs_Pandas/README.md

 |:---                       |:---
 | OS                        | Ubuntu* 20.04 (or newer)
 | Hardware                  | Intel® Core™ Gen10 Processor <br> Intel® Xeon® Scalable Performance processors
-| Software                  | Intel® Distribution of Modin*
+| Software                  | Modin*

 ## Key Implementation Details

 This code sample is implemented for CPU using Python programming language.
-The sample requires NumPy, Pandas, Modin libraries, and the time module in Python.
+The sample requires NumPy, Pandas, Modin* libraries, and the time module in Python.

 ## Environment Setup

 If you want to run the sample on a local system using a command-line interface (CLI), you must install the Modin in a new Conda* environment first.

-### Install Modin
+### Install Modin*

 1. Create a Conda environment.
    ```